How to Aggregate X (Twitter Feeds) on Your Site: Step-by-Step Guide

 That way, you can quickly and easily change your layout, color scheme, number of tweets, feed size, header style, and much more.

-Plus, you can use Twitter Feed Pro to aggregate Twitter content in lots of different ways, including Twitter hashtag feeds, mentions feeds, Twitter lists, advanced search results, and more.
+Plus, you can use Twitter Feed Pro to aggregate Twitter content in lots of different ways, including Twitter hashtag feeds, Twitter lists, advanced search results, and more.

 twitter feed pro reviews